NymanTurkish/Path-To-Api-Construct/README.md

 ## Localstack

+>[!INFO]
+>Localstack is not technically required by this tool but it is recommended for development.
+See the [LocalStack docs](https://docs.localstack.cloud/getting-started/installation/) for information on how to install.

 Localstack is used to provide a local api for testing.
 To use localstack, set the `isLocalStack` flag to `true` in the `config.ts` file.
 You must also provide the `tsBaseOutputFolder` and `tsApiOutputFolder` properties to the construct.
 These should be set to the base and api output folders for your ts project.

 > [!NOTE]